zuluchaka/tradingplan/README.md

 - Add new trade to journal : https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32
 - Photo of the trade (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018

+- Check Swissquote PinBar Indicator visual (if any)

 - Order1: Place BUY/SELL STOP ORDER a small distance (2-3 pips) beyond/above the high/low of the Pin Bar (knowing that the price has moved in the direction of profit before placing the trade).
 - Order2: Place SELL/BUY STOP ORDER a small distance (5 pips) beyond/above the high/low of the Pin Bar (in case of reversal)